-I was looking forward to doing a dive in Boracay, as I hadn't done one in quite a while.
-But my nose was still blocked as I was still recovering from the flu.
+I was looking forward to doing a dive in Boracay, as I hadn’t done one in quite a while.
+But I was still recovering from the flu, and my nose was still blocked.
 So on our first full day, I joined the others on a standard island hopping tour.
 The tour involved a visit into Crystal Cove island, a bit of snorkelling, and Puka beach at the north end of Boracay.

-This is a resort island near Boracay, but seems to be a popular day visit location for tours from Boracay.
-There is an entrance fee to get in, which is PHP200.
+This is a resort island near Boracay, but it seems to be a popular day visit location for tours from Boracay.
+There is an entrance fee to get in for daytrippers, which was PHP200.

-Perhaps since it was the off season, there wasn't a crowded vibe.
-I mention this because, based on some signs (like the risque sculptures you occasionally come across by the paths, and the sign with the unusually specific safety advice not to buy booze for your boatmen), I wondered if ordinarily Crystal Cove is a party island.
+Perhaps since it was the off season, there wasn’t a crowded vibe.
+I mention this because, based on some signs (like the risqué sculptures you occasionally come across by the paths, and the sign with the unusually specific safety advice not to buy booze for your boatmen), I wondered if Crystal Cove is a party island in the peak season.

 The day tour takes you on a walk through the complex.
 The two highlights are a couple of island grottoes that you can explore briefly (they’re very small).